There’s a joke floating around the interwebs that goes something like this:

 When you’re traveling, keeping up with the latest trends is tough (and probably silly), so if you’re hoping to win your Italian guy over you might try picking up one new garment – something that’s in the color displayed in every shop window, or a style you see every woman wearing.
 You can try scoping out the street markets that pop up usually weekly in almost every Italian town – most of them will have a few places selling cheap clothing.
 Just make sure what you’re buying is inexpensive without looking too cheap.

-And despite the Italian woman’s penchant for dressing in a way that might seem more revealing than would be the norm in a Catholic country, wearing anything that’s too overtly sexy sends the wrong message to Italian guys.
-If you’re looking for a one-night stand, then by all means bear whatever you want to bear.
+And despite the Italian woman’s penchant for dressing in a way that might seem more revealing than it would be the norm in a Catholic country, wearing anything that’s too overtly sexy sends the wrong message to Italian guys.
+If you’re looking for a one-night stand, then, by all means, bear whatever you want to bear.
 If you want something more long-term, however, don’t wear something that screams, “I’m a loose foreigner.”